tylergehm/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this project, we use Wireshark to examine ICMP, SSH, DHCP, DNS, and RDP traffic to and from Azure Virtual Machines, while also configuring Network Security Groups to manage and secure network communication.</p>
+In this project, we use Wireshark to examine ICMP, SSH, DHCP, and DNS traffic to and from Azure Virtual Machines, while also configuring Network Security Groups to manage and secure network communication.</p>
 </p>

 - <b> ICMP (Internet Control Message Protocol):</b> ICMP is a network protocol used for diagnostics and error reporting, such as pinging to check if a device is reachable.